 Experienced surgeons can leverage tiny scopes and other instruments, including state-of-the-art robotics, to ensure your endocrine surgery is minimally invasive.
 Using these innovative techniques lessens surgical recovery time substantially from the more invasive traditional surgeries.

 Traditional surgeries of the endocrine system can leave sometimes prominent scarring and increase the risk of health complications.
-Today, specialized surgeons with the best training, like Dr. Patel at Orlando Minimally Invasive Surgery, can effectively use minimally invasive techniques to improve patient health and get them back on track as quickly and safely as possible.
+Today, specialized surgeons with the best training, can effectively use minimally invasive techniques to improve patient health and get them back on track as quickly and safely as possible.